-A real estate investment trust (REIT) is a company that owns, operates or finances real estate that generates income through mortgages, leases, rents and interest payments.
+A real estate investment trust (a company that owns, operates or finances real estate that generates income through mortgages, leases, rents and interest payments.
 Following a structure similar to mutual funds, REITs pool the capital of many different investors.
 This makes it possible for investors to earn dividends from REITs without having to actually buy or manage any properties on their own.
-There are many REITs with high dividend payouts, especially when compared to the yields offered on stocks of companies.
+There are many REITs with high dividend payouts, especially when compared to the yields offered on stocks of companies.) is

 REITs offer investors the chance to invest in the real estate market in a more affordable way than purchasing properties themselves.
 This and their dividend yields make them attractive.
 Yet, unless you’re a hard-core REIT investor, you may not be familiar with some of these lesser-known REITs with impressive dividend yields.